 This is my favorite kind of restoration work.
 It’s slower than mowing, but very effective.
-It’s the best way I’ve found to clear slopes that are too rocky or too steep for mowing, but it’s also a good way to clear flatter areas which will eventually be mowed annually.
+It’s the best way I’ve found to clear slopes that are too rocky or too steep for mowing, or to control brush on flatter areas.

-In this process, we cut each tree or woody stem – trees and larger woody stems with chain saws, small stems with hand clippers – and immediately treat the stump with herbicide.
+When woody stems or tree trunks are cut, the roots are stimulated to resprout, often sending up more stems than were there originally.
+To solve this problem, we cut each tree or woody stem – trees and larger woody stems with chain saws, small stems with hand clippers – and immediately treat the cut stumps with herbicide.

-Herbicides: I use either glyphosate (Roundup) or Garlon
+I use either glyphosate (Roundup) or Garlon 4.

-We do the cutting with a chainsaw or hand clipper – depending on the size of the stem.
-Mike cuts the larger trees with a chainsaw, I concentrate on shrubs and smaller brush.
+We do the cutting with an electric chainsaw or a hand clipper – depending on the size of the stem.
+Mike cuts the larger trees with a chainsaw, I concentrate on shrubs and smaller brush, and use both a small chainsaw and a hand clippers.
 I do much of my work on my hands and knees – it’s easier to reach the stems, and easier on my back.
 Also, some of the slopes are very steep, and it’s easier to keep my balance if I’m on my knees.

 This was an overgrown savanna area that we cleared using this method.
 This first photo is before we’d done any work.